-Note from Randy: Today’s blog is the second of a two-part series on singleness by my assistant, Chelsea Dudley.
+Note from Randy: Today’s blog is the second of a two-part series on singleness by Chelsea Dudley.
 (See part one.)
 As I mentioned before, I have the deepest appreciation for her wisdom and Christ-centered insights.
 Thanks, Chelsea, for this helpful article.

 Singleness is an incredible gift from our loving Father, and a gift is meant to be cherished.
 So what are we to do with this gift?
 How do we steward it well, to God’s glory?